Clockwork by Philip Pullman – this spooky classic will have kids reading like clockwork

 Have you read this or other books by Philip Pullman with your children?
 Is story-telling part of your routine and traditions?
 What are your favourite spooky reads?
 Please share in the comments below.

-- Check prices of Clockwork: or All Wound Up on Amazon here.
+- Check prices of Clockwork: or All Wound Up here.

 – Find lots more exciting books for kids here at readinginspiration.com –